Volunteer Work, Animal Welfare

-Depending on the day of arrival in Costa Rica, the program includes one to three nights in San José in a single room with a host family (including breakfast).
+Depending on the day of arrival in Costa Rica, the program includes one or two overnight stays in San José in a single room in a local homestay including breakfast and dinner.

-Before you leave for the project site, you will take part in an orientation talk with our colleagues in San José.
+Before you continue your journey to the project site, you will take part in an orientation talk with our staff in San José.

 Costs & Services

-Our Sea Turtles Protection volunteer program in Costa Rica includes:
+Our volunteer program in Sea Turtles Protection in Costa Rica includes:

 - Breakfast, lunch, dinner

 - Airport pick-up in San José with 2 overnight stays in San José (single room, breakfast & dinner)